-Burdock root is a root vegetable used mostly in dishes from Japan and Taiwan.
-It is essential if you are trying to make an authentic version of the Japanese dish kinpira gobo.
-If you cannot find it, you may be able to replace it with one of the burdock root substitutes below.
+Burdock root is a root vegetable used mostly in dishes from Japan and Taiwan, from soups to stir-fry.
+For instance, it is essential if you are trying to make an authentic version of the Japanese dish kinpira gobo.
+If you cannot find it, you may be able to replace it in your recipe with one of the burdock root substitutes below.

 Your best bet: Chicory root

 Chicory root is known for its inulin content, which is also one of the important health benefits from burdock root.
-The inulin from chicory is commonly extracted and added to other foods to increase their fiber content.
-The inulin in both chicory root and burdock root can also help to reduce the severity of blood sugar spikes thus helping to reduce the risk of type 2 diabetes.
+It’s commonly extracted and added to other foods to increase their fiber content.
+The inulin in both chicory root and burdock root can also help to reduce the severity of blood sugar spikes. thus helping to reduce the risk of type 2 diabetes.

 Aside from the inulin they contain, both roots have very similar nutritional profiles.
 Chicory root does have some bitterness, which means that it may work better as a replacement for the earthiness of burdock root in some applications than in others.

 Unlike the roots that usually get used as burdock root substitutes, lotus root is the rhizome of an aquatic plant.
 It works well as a substitute in most of burdock root’s vegetable applications.
 Like burdock root, lotus root has a very mild flavor.
 Lotus root is even more mild-tasting than burdock root, so it might not be an ideal substitute if you want an earthy flavor profile.

 Its texture makes it suitable for being stir-fried in a similar way to burdock root, even though its appearance when whole or sliced crosswise is dramatically different.
 Unlike burdock root and most burdock root substitutes, lotus root cannot replace coffee.

 In a pinch: Dandelion root